BabaiLi/BabaiLi/README.md

 ### Hi there 👋

-- 😁 I am a fresh graduate, currently seeking a suitable job.
+- 😁 I am a fresh graduate.
 - 💖 I have a strong interest in using Rust as my primary programming language for development.

 <!--